First the electrical differences.

 Suffice it to say here do not attempt any adjustments to the mechanical

 or electrical alignment without adequate instructions.
-There are a couple
+There are a

 of traps that will result in instant foul up of the mechanical sync!!!!